 Measurements for Small vs. Large Culture Packs

-A. The amount of culture to use from a large culture pack will be somewhere between 1/4 and 1/2 teaspoon per 2-gallon batch depending upon the milk quality.
-Raw milk will require slightly less culture.
+A. The amount of culture to use from a large culture pack will be somewhere between 1/8 and 1/4 teaspoon per 2-gallon batch, depending upon the milk quality and the cheese being made.
+Raw milk will require less culture.

 Q. I have cultures in my freezer that are over a year past the "Best By Date."
 What will happen if I use them to make my cheese?

-A. Cultures have a working life.
-When cultures get old it can become weak or die off completely.
+A. Cultures have a working life, and when they get old they can become weak or die off completely.